MaryamShazz/Cybersecurity-AI-Portfolio/Huawei HCIA-Security V4.0/README.md

 I completed the course by working through each module, watching the training videos, completing the assessments, and documenting my learning as I progressed.
 Where the course included practical exercises, they are documented in this repository as **course labs** and are clearly distinguished from independent projects.

-I began the course in **December 2025**, paused after completing most of the material to focus on several personal cybersecurity projects, and returned later to finish the remaining modules.
+I began the course in **December 2025**, paused after completing most of the material to focus on several personal projects as well as university projects, and returned later to finish the remaining modules.
 The course was completed on **August 5, 2026**.

 > **Note**
 >